How does Child Support work?

 When you meet with the Bennett Family Law attorneys, several support calculations will be run to determine the amount of child and/or temporary spousal support you may receive (or be obligated to pay) under several scenarios.
 Other tricky issues related to support arise when a parent is self-employed, is in a “cash” business or receives other forms of compensation such as bonuses, commissions and monetary “perks.”
 All those issues can significantly affect child and spousal support.

-How can I run a basic child support calculation?
+Can I run a basic Child Support calculation?

 To run some calculations of your own, check out this handy support calculator.